raminsafaeian/COLD/README.md

 + COLD (MinMax) versus COLD (MinMaxPT)

-## Deescription
+## Description
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The code in COLD (Essential) folder recovers Essential graph from oriented v-structures.
-In COLD (LB) folder, the lower bound on a single node in a chordal chain component is computed.
-In this code we compute the minimum number of edges that will be surely oriented if we intervene on that node.
-We compute the number of DAGs in an Markov Equivalence class (MEC) with the codes in COLD (MECSize) folder.
-Codes in folder COLD (MinMax) select a node from a chordal chain component to perform intervention.
-The property of selected node is that the number of oriented edges after performing intervention is maximum value that is achievable.
-We use the COLD (LB) Algorithm to solve the MinMax Problem.
-Codes in COLD (MinMax) versus COLD (LB) folder compares two algorithms COLD (MinMax) and COLD (LB) in the sence of execution time and performance.
-This comparison shows that using  COLD (LB) decreases the execution time of solving MinMax Problem while maintaining the number of interventions that are needed for full identifacation.
-Furthermore, COLD (MinMaxPT) algorithm uses a practial trick which accelerates finding the solutions of MinMax problems.
++The code in COLD (Essential) folder recovers the essential graph from oriented v-structures.
++In COLD (LB) folder, the lower bound on a single node in a chordal chain component is computed.
+In this code, we compute the minimum number of edges that will be definitely oriented if we intervene on that node.
++We compute the number of DAGs in a Markov Equivalence class (MEC) with the codes in COLD (MECSize) folder.
+Codes in folder COLD (MinMax) select a node from a chordal chain component to perform an intervention.
+The property of the selected node is that the number of oriented edges after performing intervention is the maximum value that is achievable.
++We use the COLD (LB) Algorithm to solve the MinMax Problem.
+Codes in COLD (MinMax) versus COLD (LB) folder compare two algorithms COLD (MinMax) and COLD (LB) in the sense of execution time and performance.
+This comparison shows that using COLD (LB) decreases the execution time of solving MinMax Problem while maintaining the number of interventions that are needed for full identification.
++Furthermore, COLD (MinMaxPT) algorithm uses a practical trick that accelerates finding the solutions for MinMax problems.

 ## Running a simple demo